CivicActions/guidebook/docs/03-policies/leaving-civicactions.md

 ### 1. Email your resignation letter

-If you decide you want to leave CivicActions, send an email that includes your termination date to your manager or Elizabeth.
+If you decide you want to leave Civic Actions, send an email that includes your termination date to your manager or Elizabeth.

 ### 2. Review benefits paperwork